Eyyub0491/data-engineering-zoomcamp/README.md

 # Data Engineering Pipeline – NYC Taxi Data

-This project is part of my learning journey in the Data Engineering Zoomcamp.
+This project is part of my learning journey of the DataTalks.Club Data Engineering Zoomcamp.
 It demonstrates building a simple data pipeline to ingest NYC taxi trip data into PostgreSQL using Docker.

 ---